 Reishi Mushroom Warnings

 Reishi mushrooms promote blood thinning.
-So if your dog has trouble clotting its blood, do not administer this item.
+So, if your dog has trouble clotting its blood, do not administer this item.
 It’s also not advised to give to dogs that are nursing or pregnant.
 As with all supplements and medications, speak to your vet before beginning treatment.

 Turkey Tail Mushroom For Dogs

 Turkey tail mushrooms get their name because they are shaped like a turkey’s feathery tail.
-Its scientific name is Trametes versicolor or Coriolus versicolor and is known in the medical world to have some benefits.
+Its scientific name is Trametes versicolor or Coriolus versicolor, and it is known in the medical world to have some benefits.
 It contains beta-glucans that can fight off diseases and also works as a probiotic to assist gut health.

-It can be especially useful to boost the immune system of dogs undergoing chemotherapy treatment.
+It can be especially useful to boost the immune system of dogs undergoing chemotherapy and cancer treatment.
 There are several over-the-counter turkey tail products available, and it comes as a powder, pill, or liquid.
 Please speak with your vet before giving your dog turkey tail mushrooms.